hihp/wsdd/README.md

 The container image includes a healthcheck script that can be used to have Docker determine the health status.
 The healthcheck script is based on input by Steffen Christgau.
 In order to use it, it is necessary that the HOSTNAME and LOCALSUBNET environment variables are set appropriately (cf. below).

+The healthcheck script checks whether the daemon still responds by sending it a valid request and checking for a "success" response code (via curl).

 ## Supported environment variables
 HOSTNAME: Samba Netbios name to report.